perfood/couch-auth/README.md

 **Note:** Session tokens for your API will be unusable as soon as they expire.
 However, there is no mechanism to automatically revoke expired credentials with CouchDB.
-Whenever a user logs in, logs out, or refreshes the session, SuperLogin will automatically clean up any expired credentials for that user.
+Whenever a user logs in, logs out, or refreshes the session, CouchAuth will automatically clean up any expired credentials for that user.
 But you **have to** periodically run `superlogin.removeExpiredKeys()`, e.g. with `setInterval` or a cron job.
 This will deauthorize every single expired credential.

 ## Securing Your Routes